atamborrino/redisc/README.md

 *   Master-slave replication support
 *   Publish-subscribe

-The code is modular and quite simple, so contributors and contributions are very welcomed!
+The code is modular and quite simple, so contributors and contributions are very welcome!

 ## Performance test
 I set up an instance of Play 2.2 snapshot (upgraded with Akka 2.2-M3) on localhost accessing a Nano Redis instance hosted at RedisToGo.
 Each HTTP GET request on '/' involves a 'GET key' request on Redis.
 I used Redisc and then Jedis (main Java Redis client) with a JedisPool (Jedis comes with his own thread-pool when used in multi-threaded environment).